DronMDF/2out/README.md

 ```
 object TestApp as Application:
 	void run():
-		Suite:
+		TstSuite:
 			"main",
-			Case:
+			TstSimple:
 				"2*2 should be equal 4",
-				AssertionEqual:
+				IsEqual:
 					mul: 2, 2
 					4
-			SkippedCase:
+			TstSkipped:
 				"Temporary off, failed",
-				Case:
+				TstSimple:
 					"2*2 should be equal 5",
-					AssertionEqual:
+					IsEqual:
 						mul: 2, 2
 						5
-			Suite:
+			TstSuite:
 				"plus",
-				Case:
+				TstSimple:
 					"2+2 should be equal 4",
-					AssertionEqual:
+					IsEqual:
 						plus: 2, 2
 						4
-				Case:
+				TstSimple:
 					"3+3 should be equal 6",
-					AssertionEqual:
+					IsEqual:
 						plus: 3, 3
 						6
 		.run()
 ```

-Suite and Case composition is not strangely.
-Key moment - Assertion this is a object.
+Key moment - Assertion (IsEqual) this is an object.
 Each test should have only one assertion.
 We throw out code and describe all tests over Object composition.
 This helped to avoid the problem of lost tests.
-Test invocation is a case itself.
+Test invocation is a Test text itself.

 # Dictionary

-## Suite

-Test set.

-## Case
+## Test

 This is a test.
-Gets two arguments: description and Assertion.
-Class Under Tests should be construct for each tests separately.
-In some cases you may want to create helper classes only for testing.
-This is the only time when we write something for testing.
+TstSimple, TstSuite, TstSkipped - is an object of Test type.

 ## Assertion

-Test assertion.
-Test framework has a standard set of asserions (Equal, In, Except, etc...)
+Test framework has a standard set of asserions (IsEqual, In, Except, etc...)
 You can add your own assertions.
+This is the only time when we write something for testing.
+Assertion shoud be lazy Objects.
+All args of assertion should be lazy too.

 # Questions